thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - New Bulk Operations o Change Check Out Status. o Convert Secret Template.
 - New Web Service API methods o Secret Status to show whether a Secret is checked out. o Import XML to automate the advanced import. o Enable Check Out. o Expire Now. o Get Secret Audit.
 - Discovery o Added new Reports for Discovery diagnostics. o The Full Scan log is now stored per computer. o Added Re-Scan button for each computer.
-- Ticket System Integration o Administrators can enter a support system URL to navigate to Tickets from the Secret Audit. o Users can enter a ticket number for Require Comment and Approval for Access.
+- *icket System Integration o Administrators can enter a support system URL to navigate to Tickets from the Secret Audit. o Users can enter a ticket number for Require Comment and Approval for Access.
 - Configuration option to change Default Secret permissions to Secret Creator only.
 - Added option to allow Editors to bypass Approval for Access.
 - Increased the maximum length on all Secret fields from 1991 characters to 10000 characters.